angular/angular/aio/content/guide/doc-edit.md

 As you make changes to the documentation source files on your local computer, your changes can be:

-* **Made but not saved**<br>This is the state of your changes as you edit a file in your integrated development environment (IDE).
+*   **Made but not saved**

+    This is the state of your changes as you edit a file in your integrated development environment \(IDE\).

-* **Saved but not committed**<br>After you save changes to a file from the IDE, they are saved to your local computer.
+*   **Saved but not committed**

+    After you save changes to a file from the IDE, they are saved to your local computer.
     While the changes have been saved, they have not been recorded as a change by `git`, the version control software.
     Your files are typically in this state as you review your work in progress.

-* **Committed but not pushed**<br>After you commit your changes to `git`, your changes are recorded as a *commit* on your local computer, but they are not saved in the cloud.
+*   **Committed but not pushed**
+    After you commit your changes to `git`, your changes are recorded as a commit on your local computer, but they are not saved in the cloud.
     This is the state of your files when you've made some progress and you want to save that progress as a commit.

-* **Committed and pushed**<br>After you push your commits to your personal repo in `github.com`, your changes are recorded by `git` and saved to the cloud, but they are not part of the `angular/angular` repo.
+*   **Committed and pushed**
+    After you push your commits to your personal repo in `github.com`, your changes are recorded by `git` and saved to the cloud, but they are not part of the `angular/angular` repo.
     This is the state your files must be in before you can open a pull request for them to become part of the `angular/angular` repo.

-* **Merged into Angular**<br>After your pull request is approved and merged, the changes you made are now part of the `angular/angular` repo and appear in the [angular.io](https://angular.io) web site.
+*   **Merged into Angular**

+    After your pull request is approved and merged, the changes you made are now part of the `angular/angular` repo and appear in the [angular.io](https://angular.io) website.
     Your documentation update is complete.

-This section describes how to save the changes you make to files in your working directory.
+This section describes how to save the changes you make to files in your `working` directory.
 If you are new to using `git` and GitHub, review this section carefully to understand how to save your changes as you make them.

 ### Save your changes to your local computer

 How to save changes that you make to a file on your local computer is determined by your IDE.
 Refer to your IDE for the specific procedure of saving changes.
 This process makes your changes *saved but not committed*.

 ### Review your rendered topics

 After you save changes to a documentation topic, and before you commit those changes on your local computer, review the rendered topic in a browser.

-<h4 class="no-toc">To render your changes in a browser on your local computer</h4>
+#### To render your changes in a browser on your local computer

 <!-- vale Angular.Google_WordListSuggestions = NO -->